 “Planning our ceremony.
 Meet us at Nutrition tomorrow, and you can take part.”

-“Really?” he’s so happy to be asked.
-I realize my doubts won’t be reflected in the others.
-Robby has the charm to lead others astray.
+“Really?” he is so happy to be asked.
+I realize my doubts will not be reflected in the others.
+Robby has the charm to lead everyone astray.

 “There’s something wrong with these flowers.”